Ratio and proportion is such a hands on topic it deserves more than a lesson on recipes for spag bol and pancakes. So why not try out some cocktails!

 In the run up to Easter it’s a good idea to have some fun activities up your sleeve, so here are some of Number Loving’s favourite Easter resources.

-All children (and some adults) love a good Easter egg hunt, check out the treasure hunt activities on our resource site to inject a bit of hunting fun into your lessons next week.
+All children (and some adults) love a good Easter egg hunt, check out the treasure hunt activities on TES Store to inject a bit of hunting fun into your lessons next week.
 I have adapted this one on BIDMAS to make it a bit more ‘Eastery’ so get it stuck up around the playground and let the kids loose! (template here if you want it!)

 There is also this great Easter themed trail shared by Phrankie on the TES, although it is aimed at KS2 it would be fine for low ability Year 7’s and easily adaptable for others too!